NivedithaKarthikeyan/LandregistryApp/docs/source/deployToRopsten/guide.rst

 Step 4 - Deploy Smart Contracts to Ropsten Network
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-With a project configured to work on a public testnet, we can now finally deploy our contracts.
+With the project configured to work on a public testnet, we can now finally deploy our contracts.
 The command here, other than specifying the network, is the same as if you were on your local development network,
 though it will take a few seconds to run as new blocks are mined. ::